BansheePrime/EDU.GB.Enterprise_linux_services/01_homework/README_local.md

                         -- switch bridge of default network to "virbr1" <bridge name="virbr1" stp="on" delay="0"/>

         4. VM's setting up following DmVPN.pdf
-                - add VyOS image file to "/var/lib/libvirt/images" or use "Browse local" to downloaded file
+                - in virt-manager gui add VyOS image file to "/var/lib/libvirt/images" or use "Browse local" to downloaded file

+        5. See **"Terminal to vm's"**

+        6. Launch vi to create scripts inside vm's

+        7. Launch FIRST and SECOND scripts

 ### Terminal to vm's
 Great way to use gnome-terminal inside vm's is: